KLichter/Lichter-et-al-2022_CellRep_3D-vesicle-python/README.md

-start jupyter notebook from Anaconda prompt. navigate to and select one of the four notebooks. follow the instructions in the notebook to analyze the exemplary text files (az-test_area/sv-pool/docked-sv-pool). open animal-variability_LMM-bootstrapping.html for an executed version of the LMM and bootstrapping analysis.
+start jupyter notebook from Anaconda prompt. navigate to and select one of the four notebooks. follow the instructions in the notebook to analyze the exemplary text files (az-test_area/sv-pool/docked-sv-pool).